adamsilver/fdpb/01-Register.md

 We'll apply the same functionality for errors caught on the client-side.
 But this time, we'll need to focus the error summary into the viewport.
 More on this later.

 Conventionally speaking, we should style errors in red.
-To support those who can't see colour, we'll need to ensure the summary is prominent without it.
-We could use an icon, or a short heading for the summary.
+But, to support those who can't see (the full range of) colour, we'll need to ensure the summary is prominent without it.
+We'll use a short but prominent heading.

 As is often the case with inclusive design patterns, this helps everyone—not just those who can't see colour.

 Here's what it looks like:

 []()